Jonathan Silver: Dean Clough

 In 1983 Hall and Silver bought Dean Clough, a huge former carpet factory in Halifax, West Yorkshire; they began to regenerate it.
 They contributed equal shares, but the two men had very different business styles and Hall bought Silver out the next year.
 According to Hall, Silver's main contribution at Dean Clough was opening and running a very successful bar called Crossley's, but Silver felt that he had contributed much more than that.
 Although they did not continue to work together, Hall and Silver remained close friends.

 Prior to buying Dean Clough, Hall and Silver bought C&J Hursts in Huddersfield, England.

 Salts Mill

-After leaving Dean Clough and with the proceeds in his pocket, Silver travelled the world with his wife, Maggie, and their two young daughters.
+After leaving Dean Clough and his sale proceeds, Silver travelled the world with his wife, Maggie, and their two young daughters.
 Upon returning to England, Silver, looking for a new challenge, bought Salts Mill in 1987.
 The mill was in a dilapidated state however Silver could see the building's potential, and transformed it into retail and commercial units as well as an art gallery.